surendrallam/Jetson-TX2-as-Wireless-Access-Point-WAP/README.md

 Have to change the settings as below.
 # Connections > Edit Connections >
 # Follow the next steps as per the screenchots on /surendrasafepro/TX2-as-Wireless-Access-Point-WAP-/Screenshots folder.

+# Step: 3
+Reboot the device

+# Note: Chang the SSID and PASSWORD as per your interest, mainly change mode to HOTSPOT and Band to B/G (2.4 GHz).